fullphat/snarl/docs/sysadmin-guide.md

 To try this out, do the following:

-* Ensure R2.31d2 is installed but Snarl is not running
+* Ensure Snarl is not running
-* Create a text file called sysconfig.ssl in Snarl's installation folder
+* Create a text file called `redirect.rc` in Snarl's installation folder
-* Edit the text file and add the single line target=c:\snarl
+* Edit the text file
-* Save the sysconfig.ssl file
+* Save the file
 * Create a folder called snarl in c:\
 * Create a folder called etc in c:\snarl
 * Create a text file called snarl.admin in c:\snarl\etc